adamsilver/fdpb/05-Inbox-Management.md

 - Pressing the button shows the menu and moves focus to the first `menuitem`.
 - Pressing <kbd>down</kbd> or <kbd>up</kbd> on a `menuitem` moves to the next or previous item (on loop).
 - Pressing <kbd>escape</kbd> on a `menuitem` moves focus to the menu button and closes the menu.
 - All `menuitems`s have `tabindex="-1"` which means pressing <kbd>tab</kbd> won't move focus to the them.
 Users can traverse the items with the arrow keys, which saves them having to wade through each of the menu items to get to the next interface component.
-Pressing <kbd>tab</kbd> once achieves this and mimics the behaviour of a standard.

----

 ## Select all

 Users may want to, for example, archive every email in their inbox.
-Rather than having to select each manually, we can create a more convenient method.
-One way to service this functionality is through a *special* checkbox&mdash;placed at the top, in vertical alignment with the other checkboxes to create a visual connection.
-Clicking it marks the checkbox and every other checkbox at the same time.
+Rather than selecting each one manually, we can create a more convenient method.
+One way to service this functionality is through a *special* checkbox, placed at the top and in vertical alignment with the others creating a visual connection.
+Clicking it checks every checkbox at once.

 [!Checkbox mailchimp?](.)

-Arguably, this out-of-the-box input has all the ingredients of an accessible control; it’s screen reader and keyboard accessible.
-It communicates through it's label and change of state.
+Arguably, this out-of-the-box input has all the ingredients of an accessible control as it’s screen reader and keyboard accessible.
+It communicates through its label and change of state.
 It's label would be *Select all* and it's state would be announced as *checked* or *unchecked*.
-Without JavaScript, we’ve handled state, and screen readers are able to give feedback to users.
+All this without an ounce of Javascript.

 Despite our natural inclination to lean on native technology.
-And despite the fact that this type of control is accessible by mouse, touch, keyboard and assitive technology, it just doesn't quite feel right.
+And despite the fact that this type of control is accessible by mouse, touch, keyboard and screen readers, it just doesn't quite feel right.
 Accessibility is only a part of inclusive design.
-These controls have to make sense and give clarity as to their affordance.
+These controls have to look like what they do.

-The trouble with using checkboxes&mdash;much like using a select box as a menu&mdash;is that they associated with collecting data for submission.
-Ultimately users expect toggle buttons to be buttons and checkboxes as a vessel for input.
+The trouble with using a checkbox (like using a select box as a menu), is that these elements don't signal what they do.
+Checkboxes and select boxes are associated with collecting data for submission.
+We should match peoples's expectation by conforming to principle 3, *be consistent*.

-Instead we'll create a true toggle button.
-HTML doesn't have a toggle button, it just has `button`.
-This generic button of type button (not submit) should be your go-to element for changing anything with Javascript.
-That is except for changing location which is the responsibility of links.
+So let's create a true toggle button.
+HTML has a generic `<button>` element but it has no concept of *toggling* (so we'll use ARIA for that bit).
+Most of the time the button should be your go-to element for changing anything with Javascript.
+That is, except for changing location which is what links do.

 ```HTML
 <button type="button" aria-pressed="true">Select all</button>